Suprcheese/Orbital-Ion-Cannon/Readme.txt

-Orbital Ion Cannon 1.4.6
+Orbital Ion Cannon 1.5.0
 ========================

-Version 1.4.6 was released March 6, 2017, was tested using Factorio v0.14.22, and was authored by Supercheese, with contributions from madmaxoft, bNarFProfCrazy, Danielv123, and Yousei9.
+Version 1.5.0 was released __, 2017, was tested using Factorio v0.15._, and was authored by Supercheese, with contributions from madmaxoft, bNarFProfCrazy, Danielv123, and Yousei9.

 Do you have a large, late-game megabase and wish there were more cool things you could build?
 Do you wish you could do more with the rockets you launch than just increment a single number?
 Do you really hate biters?
 If so, then this mod is for you!
 Build a giant ion cannon and launch it into orbit with a rocket, wait for it to charge up, and then you're ready to call down the thunder on those pesky aliens.